gloredo/react-blend/README.md

 ## :world_map: Project Layout

-This repository is a monorepo that contains three main projects.
+This repository is a monorepo that contains three main projects and a sandbox folder to use during development.

 - `📄 README.md`: Project overview.
 - 📁 [lib](/lib/): Library project.